This is the top of this pageSite menu here

 <Soak it in ice water, then wrap it in plastic wrap and freeze it>

-• An ice film forms on the surface to prevent drying and oxidation during freezing.
+• An ice film forms on the surface, preventing drying and oxidation during freezing.

 • An excellent freezing method that can also be used for meat and seafood.

-In 2020, 20 healthy meal promotion members are active.
-We held cooking classes on how to make meals that are useful for health, but they were canceled this year to prevent the spread of the new coronavirus infection.
-I will post what I did there.
-In addition, in the atrium of the Municipal Hospital Medical Examination Center, there is an exhibition of what we learned about the "safety of food additives."
+In 2020, 20 healthy meal promotion members are working.
+We used to hold cooking classes on how to prepare healthy meals, but they have been canceled this year to prevent the spread of the new coronavirus infection.
+I will post the contents of the activities there.
+In addition, information learned about the safety of food additives is displayed in the atrium of the City Hospital Health Checkup Center.
 Please look.

-In this video, members of the Inagi City Healthy Meal Promotion Committee introduce [intestinal activity recipes for boosting immunity] as a way to make meals that are useful for health.
+In this video, members of the Inagi City Healthy Eating Promotion Committee introduce [Intestinal Recipe to Boost Immunity] as a way to prepare meals that are useful for health.

-It is a menu that is easy to make.
-Why not make the most of your time at home?
+This is an easy menu to make.
+Would you like to make effective use of your time at home?

 Tandoori chicken with lotus root mayonnaise

-Simmered in warm sake lees and vegetables topped with mustard vinegar miso
+Warm sake lees boiled vegetables with mustard vinegar miso

 If you don't have it, you can download it for free from Adobe.